 Mr. Brucker works from a cognitive-behavioral approach and encourages clients to improve their communication and assertiveness skills to identify and resolve problems effectively.
 His faith and Christian values are important to the therapeutic relationship and he believes that addressing one’s spiritual health is necessary in improving physical and emotional health.

 Mr. Brucker lives with his wife and their four children.
-He sees clients in our Bloomington location.
+Alex is the Director of our Bloomington location.

 Steve Floyd, MSED, LCPC

-Mr. Steven Floyd received his Bachelor of Science degree from Illinois State University, majoring in Psychology.
-He returned later to Illinois State to receive his Master of Science in Education in Guidance and Counseling.
+Mr. Steven Floyd received his Bachelor of Science degree and a Master of Science in Education in Guidance and Counseling from Illinois State University.
 Mr. Floyd is a Licensed Clinical Professional Counselor.
+He has also received training in Dialectical Behavior Therapy (DBT), focusing on skills training in interpersonal skills, emotion regulation, distress tolerance and mindfulness.

-My.
-Floyd has experience working with adults and teens regarding relationship and marital issues, depression, anxiety, trauma and grief, stress management, and parenting issues.
-Mr. Floyd believes in using a holistic approach to counseling, focusing on improving emotional, physical, and spiritual wellbeing.
+Mr. Floyd has experience working with adults and teens regarding relationship and marital issues, depression, anxiety, trauma and grief, stress management, and parenting issues.
+Mr. Floyd believes in using a holistic approach to counseling, focusing on improving emotional, physical and spiritual wellbeing.
 He uses a combination of cognitive and relational therapies, as well as teaches life skills such as communication, problem-solving, and emotional management.

-Mr. Floyd has over 20 years of counseling experience working in community mental health and in the foster care system.
-He has been at Agape Counseling for over 3 years.
-Mr. Floyd has been an active member of the Central Illinois Critical Incident Stress Debriefing team, providing services to emergency medical, fire, and law enforcement agencies for over 20 years.
+Mr. Floyd has over 25 years of counseling experience working in community mental health, the foster care system, and private practice.
+Mr. Floyd is an active member of the Central Illinois Critical Incident Stress Debriefing team, providing services to emergency medical, fire, and law enforcement agencies for over 20 years.

 Steven Floyd sees clients in our Morton and Bloomington locations.